seventinnine/hgb_dse_text_mining/README.md

 If you want to run the notebooks locally please install the requirements noted in `requirements.txt`:
 - `pip install -r requirements.txt`

-For chapters 5 and 6 you will additionally need `tensorflow`, `seaborn` and `transformers`:
+For chapters 5 and 6 you will additionally need `tensorflow` and `transformers`:
-- `pip install tensorflow seaborn transformers`
+- `pip install tensorflow transformers`

 ## Chapters